SEOG GrantPage address: http://www.mnsu.edu/campushub/grants/seog/

 The Federal Supplemental Educational Opportunity Grant (SEOG) is funded through the Federal Government.
 The Federal SEOG is money that does not have to be repaid.

 To apply for a Federal SEOG you must complete the Free Application for Federal Student Aid (FAFSA) annually.
-Eligibility for the Federal SEOG is based upon your Expected Family Contribution (EFC) determined from the FAFSA.
-Apply online at www.fafsa.ed.gov.
+FAFSA becomes available October 1 for the next academic year.
+Eligibility is based upon your Expected Family Contribution (EFC) determined from the FAFSA.
+You may apply online at www.fafsa.gov.
+Federal SEOG funds are limited; submitting a FAFSA as early as possible each year provides the greatest opportunity for eligible students to receive an award that includes SEOG.

 Special Important Note